renproject/chaosdex/README.md

 # DEX Demo

-A demo exchange built on top RenVM.
+A demo exchange built on top of RenVM.

 ![Preview](./preview.png)